esharri2/ja-author-site/site/events/your-life-in-a-flash-writing-micro-memoirs.md

   Storytellers capturing family histories

-  Creatives exploring or deepening a writing habit
+  Creative people exploring or deepening a writing habit

   The only requirement is that you write and submit something each week.